cryptimeleon/eccelwrap/README.md

 To use Eccelwrap, you need to be in posession of a IAIK JCE license as well as the IAIK ECCelerate™ add-on.
 When you download them, you will receive a JAR file for each.
-To enable Eccelwrap to access them (they are not available in any existing repositories), you will need to install these to your local Maven repository via the following commands:
+To enable Eccelwrap to access the JARs (they are not available in any existing repositories), you will need to install them to your local Maven repository via the following commands:
 ```
 mvn install:install-file -Dfile=<JCE_file_name.jar> \
                          -DgroupId=iaik \